Anuppm9917/Super-Store-Sales-Analysis-Power-BI-Project/README.md

 # Super-Store-Sales-Analysis-Power-BI-Project

-#Overview
+# Overview
 In pursue of knowledge and understanding of which products, regions, categories and customer segments a company should target or avoid, I search and selected an appropriate dataset on kaggle which will match a standard superstore requirement.
 With growing demands and cut-throat competitions in the market, companies are seeking ideas on how to optimize profits.
-The project is carried out in the following steps. 🛒 🛍️ 🏪
+The project is carried out in the following steps.

-*Libraries*
+# Libraries
 numpy for mathematical operations on arrays. datetime for date manipulation. pandas to perform data manipulation and analysis.